 c) Handling by competitor:

-The logger will be handed out at the General Briefing.
+The logger will be handed out at the General Briefing (GB).
 The competitor is responsible for storing, charging and handling the logger throughout the event.

 The logger must be switched on 10-5 min before the intended take-off to allow proper GPS initialization.